Just leave the fields blank that you don't want to search

 She has also served on the Executive Committee of the Physiotherapy Research Society (2017-2019), Abstract review group (Physiotherapy UK 2017-2019) and chaired the group (2018-2019)

-Musculoskeletal research (especially discogenic back pain, knee/hip joint replacement) and evidence synthesis/systematic reviews.
+2. Musculoskeletal research (especially tendinopathy, back pain, and knee/hip joint replacement)

-Dr Alexander also has a cross-school role to ensure quality, parity and development of under-graduate and post-graduate research projects across the school portfolio.
+up to December 2022, Dr Alexander had a cross-school role to ensure quality, parity and development of under-graduate and post-graduate research projects and research teaching across the school portfolio.

 She is also involved in mentoring and developing School of Health Science staff, early career researchers and allied health professionals in research.